 The Coral Eclipse 2021 was won by St Mark’s Basilica.
 In 2020, Godolphin-owened Ghaiyyath won the race at Sandown Park.
 Although Ghaiyyath has since been retired, we could see St Mark’s Basilica come back to fight for his title in 2022.

 You can expect to see a lot of Coral Eclipse tips online and in the newspapers in the build-up to the race.

-However, with multiple Coral Eclipse winners to their names, then any trainers Aidan O’Brien, John Gosden or Sir Michael Stoute always figure highly as Coral-Eclipse tips in the build-up to the race.
+However, with multiple Coral Eclipse winners to their names, trainers Aidan O’Brien, John Gosden or Sir Michael Stoute always figure highly as Coral-Eclipse tips in the build-up to the race.